beryllium/kaboom/README.md

 Kaboom helps you deal with the realities of coding in long-term projects.

+It provides an interface for controlling the age and stratification of your code.

+With Kaboom, you can:

-It provides an interface for adding temporary code to projects, code that needs to either start or stop running after a predetermined date on the calendar, or safety protections based on environment conditions.
+- Safely add temporary code to projects, without it becoming permanent
+- Add code that needs to start or stop running after a specific calendar date
+- Loudly call out code that should *NEVER* run in certain environments

 ### ... okay then, WHY Is Kaboom?